-If you need help with setting firm, yet appropriate boundaries I would highly recommend the book "Boundaries" by Cloud and Townsend.
+If you need help with setting firm, yet appropriate boundaries I would highly recommend the book Boundaries by Cloud and Townshend

 Pray for the courage to forgive.
 Also pray for the courage to set and maintain heathy boundaries.
 Observe the offender and make a wise decision whether reconciliation is in your best interests.

 Forgiveness and reconciliation are both processes, not one time events.
 Take it slow, and have patience that God can make all things work for your good.